Disney Channel (Italy): History

 In 2005, Disney Channel launched a new series called Quelli dell'intervallo, which led to the similar versions in the UK, US, Australia and other countries under the title As the Bell Rings.
 In 2006, Disney Channel began airing many English language series from the Disney Channel US.
 These versions were moved to a new channel called Disney in English in 2008.

 In January 2007, Prime Time changed its logo once again, and Patrizio Prata became its new voice-over host, although the set design and cartoons remained the same.
 On 14 May 2007, Prime Time ended and Disney Channel adopted the Ribbon graphics of the Disney Channel (US).

 On 8 December 2008, Disney Channel and its +1 timeshift began broadcasting on Mediaset Premium.

 On 1 October 2011, Disney Channel adopted new "Smartphone App" logo that was introduced in the US in 2010, and began broadcasting in the 16:9 aspect ratio area (reruns of some series still air in the 4:3 aspect ratio).
 On the same day, sister channel Toon Disney, which was the last one under this brand, ceased broadcasting along with its timeshift.
 Toon Disney and Toon Disney +1 were replaced by Disney Channel +2 and Disney XD +2.

 Since 1 February 2012, Disney Channel began broadcasting in HD on Sky Italia.

 On 8 June 2014, the channel renewed its logo and graphics like the Disney Channel US ones.

 On 30 September 2016, Disney Channel and Disney Channel +1 ceased broadcasting on Mediaset Premium.

 On 15 May 2017, the channel renewed its logo, which became two-dimensional and changed the graphics.

 On 9 April 2018, timeshift channels Disney Channel +2 and Disney XD +2 were discontinued on air.

 On 1 October 2019, Disney XD and Disney in English ceased broadcasting after a deal with Sky Italia was not renewed.

-On 1 May 2020, at midnight, Disney Channel, along with Disney Junior, were closed, with their content moving to Disney+.
+On 1 May 2020 at exactly 00:00 CEST, Disney Channel (along with its sister channel), both closed down with the last program being the Mickey Mouse episode "Three-Legged Race", with their content moving to Disney+.